CumulusNetworks/docs/content/cumulus-netq-44/NetQ-Overview/NetQ-Basics/NetQ-Operation.md

 Every event or entry in the NetQ database is stored with a timestamp that captures when an event was captured by the NetQ Agent on the switch or server.
 This timestamp is based on the switch or server time where the NetQ Agent is running, and is pushed in UTC format.

-Interface state, IP addresses, routes, ARP/ND table (IP neighbor) entries and MAC table entries carry a timestamp that represents the time an event occured (such as when a route is deleted or an interface comes up).
+Interface state, IP addresses, routes, ARP/ND table (IP neighbor) entries and MAC table entries carry a timestamp that represents the time an event occurred (such as when a route is deleted or an interface comes up).

 Data that is captured and saved based on polling has a timestamp according to when the information was *captured* rather than when the event *actually happened*, though NetQ compensates for this if the data extracted provides additional information to compute a more precise time of the event.
 For example, BGP uptime can be used to determine when the event actually happened in conjunction with the timestamp.